microsoft/presidio/docs/development.md

 ### Setting up Poetry

-[PDM](https://daobook.github.io/pdm/) is Python package manager with PEP 582 support.
-It installs and manages packages in a similar way to npm that doesn't need to create a virtualenv at all.
-It is used by each Presidio service as the dependencies manager, to be aligned with the specific requirements versions.
+[Poetry](https://python-poetry.org/) is Python package manager.
+It is used to manage dependencies and virtual environments for Presidio services.
-Follow these steps when starting to work on a Presidio service with pdm:
+Follow these steps when starting to work on a Presidio service with poetry:

-1. Install PDM
+1. Install poetry

     - Using Pip

         ```sh
-        pip install --user pdm
+        pip install poetry
         ```

     - Using Homebrew (in MacOS)

         ```
-        brew install pdm
+        brew install poetry
         ```

-    Additional installation instructions for PDM: <https://daobook.github.io/pdm/#installation>
+    Additional installation instructions for poetry: <https://python-poetry.org/docs/#installation>

-2. Have PDM create a virtualenv for the project and install all requirements in the pyproject.toml, including dev requirements.
+2. Have poetry create a virtualenv for the project and install all requirements in the pyproject.toml, including dev requirements.

     For example, in the `presidio-analyzer` folder, run:

     ```
-    pdm install -G:all
+    poetry install --all-extras
     ```

 3. Run all tests:

     ```
-    pdm run pytest
+    poetry run pytest
     ```

-4. To run arbitrary scripts within the virtual env, start the command with `pdm run`.
+4. To run arbitrary scripts within the virtual env, start the command with `poetry run`.
 For example:
-    1. `pdm run ruff check`
+    1. `poetry run ruff check`
-    2. `pdm run pip freeze`
+    2. `poetry run pip freeze`
-    3. `pdm run python -m spacy download en_core_web_lg`
+    3. `poetry run python -m spacy download en_core_web_lg`

     Command 3 downloads the default spacy model needed for Presidio Analyzer.`

-#### Alternatively, activate the virtual environment and use the commands using [this method](https://pdm-project.org/latest/usage/venv/#activate-a-virtualenv).
+#### Alternatively, activate the virtual environment and use the commands using [this method](https://python-poetry.org/docs/basic-usage/#activating-the-virtual-environment).

 ### Development guidelines